World Travel Almanac

 [back to Food Diary Index]

 What am I going to miss?
 For the majority of Australians, Vegemite is the food that many will take with them to remind them of home and to cure any home sickness.
 I have been eating vegemite toast for the few days before leaving.
-Rob will miss Barbeque Shapes the most!
+Rob will miss Arnotts Barbeque Shapes the most!

 Kraft Vegemite SpreadI think I will miss home made cooking the most, and the ability to cook food the way I like.
 I am unsure which food I will miss the most, so I will let you know after I have been away for a while.
 Our last supper was freshly caught crabs, served with crusty bread and finished with a fruit platter.